Posted in 2018

 How can I avoid core files if my program crashes

 Core files can be very helpful when debugging a problem but they also take a long time to get written for large parallel programs.
-This will limit the core size to zero, i.e. no core files are written:
+The following command will limit the core size to zero, i.e. no core files will be written: